 It brought back memories of when I worked in our family business and I had the same challenge to convince my father we needed to introduce new technology to keep our business moving forward.
-Peter Drucker once said “Business has only two basic functions-marketing and innovation.”
+Peter Drucker once said:

 If you’re experiencing this type of challenge I would suggest organising a meeting to discuss the options thoroughly and to give everyone the opportunity to ask questions and to voice any concerns.
 If you are aware of each other’s behavioural profiles and motivations bear these in mind as some will need more time to process information and subsequently make a decision.

 Things to consider when making your decision would be:

 - Is it essential or just a nice to have

 - How long will it take to gain a return on investment

 - Is it a sales generator or cost saver